BhaskarTrivedi/Computer-Vision-Emergency-Response-Toolkit/README.md

   * This can be installed by clicking ```Tools -> Extensions and Updates... -> Online``` then entering the name of the extension in the search box

 ## Developer Note
-* Before Building missing person project in visual studio please verify yolov3.weights file is present at “Computer-Vision-Emergency-Response-Toolkit-CVERT-Competition-Master\Computer Vision Toolkit\Computer Vision Toolkit\lib\Algorithms” .
-If it is not present here please download it from https://pjreddie.com/media/files/yolov3.weights, and place it at given location.
+* Note: Before building the project in Visual Studio, please verify that the ‘yolov3.weights’ file is present in the ‘Computer-Vision-Emergency-Response-Toolkit-CVERT-Competition-Master\Computer Vision Toolkit\Computer Vision Toolkit\lib\Algorithms’ folder .
+If it is not present, it can be downloaded from https://pjreddie.com/media/files/yolov3.weights.

 * Currently I am not able to commit large LFS file and issue regarding this already open in github community.
 * https://github.com/git-lfs/git-lfs/issues/1449